ibNez/Arcane-Realms/docs/enemy-fsm.md

 ## Open Questions
 - Should different enemy types override the default timers?
-- How are interrupts or stuns represented in the state machine?
 - Do ranged enemies share the same state flow or branch after Pursue?
 > **TODO:** Define separate behaviors for ranged and special enemy types.